Home » Money management » Budgeting

 Stage Three of Successful Budgeting: Dream the Life You Want

-When talking about budgeting most people will talk to you only about money.
+When talking about budgeting, most people will only talk to you about money.
 This is rubbish, friend.
 Your budget – as in the decisions you make about what you spend your money on – is not about money; it is about what you want your life to be.

 In other words, the third stage of successful budgeting is about putting your money where your mouth is.

-Are you dreaming of traveling the world?
+Are you dreaming of travelling the world?

-Once you’ve worked out all things you want in your life, place them in three groups: a) things without which your life has no meaning; b) things that you’d like to have in your life but can wait for, and c) thing that you’d like in your life but they are optional.
+Once you’ve worked out all things you want in your life, place them in three groups: a) things without which your life has no meaning, b) things that you’d like to have in your life but can wait for, and c) thing that you’d like in your life but they are optional.

 You know which list you should hold in hand when you go through your spreadsheets again, don’t you?

-(Hint: make sure that all things that are at the top of the first list are still in your life.
+(Hint: make sure that all things at the top of the first list are still in your life.
 If your life will be meaningless without running interesting races, make sure that you travel around and race.
 Cut out something else to make your budget work.)

 Finally…